 1. No Upfront Cost

-Ignoring the price of the actual unit, propane requires no upfront cost as all you have to do is buy some tanks and hook them up to your grill.
+Ignoring the price of the actual unit, a propane gas grill requires no upfront cost as all you have to do is buy some tanks and hook them up to your grill.

-If you’re not fortunate enough to have a gas main supply already hooked up, your supply is too far from your grilling space, it’s going to cost you a lot to get one installed.
+If you’re not fortunate enough to have a gas line already hooked up, your supply is too far from your grilling space, it’s going to cost you a lot to get one installed.

-So, even though propane works out more expensive gas-wise, you’ll pay a lot more to make your gas supply accessible.
+So, even though a propane gas grill works out more expensive gas-wise, you’ll pay a lot more to make your gas supply accessible.

 2. Energy Efficient

 Now, don’t lose me here.
-I know I said natural gas is greener because natural gas produces less CO2.
+I know I said the natural gas line is greener because natural gas produces less CO2.
 However, propane produces more heat per unit compared to natural gas.

 Natural gas essentially has you chained to a small portion of your backyard.
 If the sun moves while you’re grilling, well, you’ll just have to stand in the shade.
-With propane, the world is your oyster.
+With propane grills, the world is your oyster.

 Which One is Better: Natural Gas or Propane Grill?